Refresher: GLMs and What They Actually Estimate

 mean(lakes$fish)

-And honestly, for this simple case, that would give me a reasonable estimate.
+And honestly, for this simple case, 60% is a totally reasonable estimate.
 But the moment I want to ask why some lakes have fish and others don’t, or the moment I want to include any uncertainty in a principled way, I need a model.

 where:

-\(i\) is an index for which lake we are talking about
+• \(i\) is an index for which lake we are talking about (e.g. is this the first lake, or the 20th?)

-\(Bernoulli\) is a distribution that produces only 0 or 1
+• \(Bernoulli\) is a distribution that produces only 1 or 0

-\(p\) is the probability of detecting fish.
-This is our parameter.
-It is what we are trying to estimate.
+• \(p\) is the probability of detecting fish.

-\(\beta_0\) is the intercept.
-Because there are no other covariates in this model, \(\beta_0\) encodes the average probability of detecting fish (on the logit scale).
+• \(\beta_0\) is the intercept and is the only parameter in the model.
+Because there are no other covariates in this model, \(\beta_0\) estimates the average probability of detecting fish (on the logit scale).

 Code